Yuvix25/pytov_old/README.md

 The sample above shows use of pytov syntax.

-Just like C, use curly braces instead of colons, and there are no more identation errors.
+Just like C, use curly braces instead of colons (they will not work), and there are no more identation errors.
 ```c#
 def test(){
         print("no identation errors")